-These courses do not currently meet NCAA eligibility standards for Mathematics credit.
+\These courses do not currently meet NCAA eligibility standards for Mathematics credit.

-Academic Support (A/B) - MI00055/MI00065 (0.50 credit, semester course, alternating day schedule): This course is designed for students with either Individual Education Programs (IEP) or Chapter 15 Service Agreements (504 Accommodations Plan) to support progress in the general education curriculum.
+Academic Skills (A/B) - MI00055/MI00065 (0.50 credit, semester course, alternating day schedule): This course is designed for students with either Individual Education Programs (IEP) to support progress in the general education curriculum.
 Students specifically focus on executive functioning skills (e.g., organization, long-term planning, processing, etc.), study skills, and test-taking skills.
-This service must be described in either the IEP or 504 Accommodations Plan, and students can only enroll in this course as a result of an IEP team, or multidisciplinary team, decision.
+This service must be described in either the IEP Accommodations Plan and students can only enroll in this course as a result of an IEP team, or multidisciplinary team, decision.
 Students can enroll in this course for one or both semesters.
 This course runs on an alternating day schedule, opposite of study hall, throughout the semester(s) in which it is scheduled.

-Academic Support I - MI00155/MI00165 (1.0 credit, semester course): This course is designed for students with Individual Education Programs (IEP) to support progress in the general education curriculum.
+Academic Skills I - MI00155/MI00165 (1.0 credit, semester course): This course is designed for students with Individual Education Programs (IEP) to support progress in the general education curriculum.
 Students specifically focus on executive functioning skills (e.g., organization, long-term planning, processing, etc.), study skills, and test-taking skills as well as receive direct, remedial instruction in one of the two primary academic areas (i.e., literacy, mathematics).
 This service must be described in student's IEP, and students can only enroll in this course as a result of an IEP team decision.
 Students who enroll in this course split their assigned support block with direct instruction in either remedial literacy or mathematics, per their IEP.